-3.2 - Check off and Deductions.
+3.43.2 - Check off and Deductions.

 Employees who desire to have dues or voluntary fees deducted from their pay and paid to CEA shall authorize such payroll deductions by executing check off on a form supplied by CEA.
-The President of CEA shall notify the Director of the Division of Personnel and Labor Relations in writing of any change in the amount, frequency, or method of calculating authorized dues or voluntary fees deductions at least sixty (60) days prior to the effective date of the change.
+The President of CEA shall notify the Director of the Division of Personnel and Labor Relations in writing of any change in the amount, frequency, or method of calculating authorized dues or voluntary fees deductions at least sixty (60) days prior- to the effective date of the change.
 The Employer shall then make appropriate changes in payroll deductions without further notice, provided that any change does not conflict with the amount authorized by the employee.
 The Employer shall remit the authorized deductions to the Treasurer of CEA by the thirtieth (30th) of the month following issuance of the payroll warrant, together with a list of the names of the employees from whose pay the deductions were made.

-3.3 - Payroll Files.
+3.53.3 - Payroll Files.

-CEA shall receive each pay period, without charge, a computer report via email which lists each bargaining unit member's name, employee identification number, position control number, range, step, classification title, status, hire date, department, merit anniversary date, mailing address, and termination date or last date in pay status, if applicable.
+CEA shall receive each pay period, without charge, a computer report via electronic files by use of diskette or other common media mutually agreeable to the partiesemail which lists each bargaining unit member's name, employee identification number, position control number, range, step, classification title, status, hire date, department, merit anniversary date, mailing address, and termination date or last date in pay status, if applicable.
 The report shall also itemize and show any regular deductions made and forwarded to CEA.
 CEA specifically agrees that all information provided shall be used only for purposes related to the execution of the Agreement; that CEA shall be responsible for the protection and security of information provided; and that CEA shall assume all liability which may result from any improper disclosure or use by CEA of information provided.

-3.4 - Meetings.
+3.63.4 - Meetings.